spatialsimulator/XitoSBML/README.md

 How to Use
 -------------------
-### Convert segmented images to Spatial SBML
+### Convert segmented images to Spatial SBML (which contains simulation space only)
 1. Launch ImageJ (Fiji)
 2. Load original images (not mandatory) and their segmented images
 3. Click [Plugins] -> [XitoSBML] -> [run Spatial Image SBML Plugin]
 4. On [DomainType Namer] dialog, assign an opened image to each organelle (ex. nucleus, cytosol)
-5. XitoSBML will ask whether you want to add SBML objects (Species, Reactions and Parameters) to your model.
+5. XitoSBML will ask whether you want to add SBML objects (Species, Reactions and Parameters) to the converted Spatial SBML model.
 If you just want to convert your image files to Spatial SBML, then just click [No]
-6. Save converted SBML model
+6. Specify a filename of converted SBML model
 7. XitoSBML will display converted SBML document and Domain Hierarchy of your model to let you confirm the converted result
 8. Exported SBML and merged image will be stored (where you specified in step 6)

 Here is a screencast of above procedure.
 ![example1](./screenshots/example1.gif "Convert segmented images to Spatial SBML")

-You can find example images under `examples` directory.
+You can find example images under [examples](https://github.com/spatialsimulator/XitoSBML/tree/master/examples) directory.

 ### Convert segmented images to Spatial SBML (as a mathematical model)
-Next example will create Spatial SBML model and add SBML objects to the model and make it as a mathematical model.
+Next example will show how to create Spatial SBML model, add SBML objects to the model and make it as a mathematical model.
 The following figure represents the diagram of this example model.
-Note that species `A` and `B` diffuses inside nucleus and cytosol with the given diffusion coefficient (`Dnuc` and `Dcyt`) respectively.
+Note that species `A` and `B` diffuse inside nucleus and cytosol with the given diffusion coefficients (`Dnuc` and `Dcyt`), respectively.

 ![diagram of example2](./screenshots/example2.png "Diagram of example model 2")